abyssDS/sfmlWiki/Source:-Draw-Rounded-Rectangle.md

         ///
         /// \param size Size of the rectangle
         /// \param radius Radius for each rounded corner
-        /// \param pointCount Number of points of each corner
+        /// \param cornerPointCount Number of points of each corner
         ///
         ////////////////////////////////////////////////////////////
         explicit RoundedRectangleShape(const Vector2f& size = Vector2f(0, 0), float radius = 0, unsigned int cornerPointCount = 0);